AnaTipps/pandas-challenge/README.md

 % overall passing (the percentage of students who passed math AND reading) Highest-Performing Schools (by % Overall Passing)

+# Shool performance
-# Top 5 schools with the higher Overall Passin rates on maths and reading.
+Top 5 schools with the higher Overall Passin rates on maths and reading.

-# As well as the bottom 5 schools with the lowest Overall Passin rates on maths and reading.
+As well as the bottom 5 schools with the lowest Overall Passin rates on maths and reading.

 # A Math Scores by Grade